-- Research your legislator.
-Study his/her background, interests, accomplishments and legislation. - Be a resource.
-You know education issues, let your legislator know it. - Pay attention to staff.
-Staff can be your advocate. - Support your legislator.
+- " Research your legislator.
+Study his/her background, interests, accomplishments and legislation he/she is currently authoring. - " Be a resource.
+You know education issues, let your legislator know it. - " Pay attention to staff.
+Staff can be your advocate. - " Support your legislator.
 Offer public support on legislation your agency favors.